mrborges23/micphy2021/registration.md

 **Abstract**
 * The title should be placed in the first line.
-* The authors' list goes in the second line.
+* The author list goes in the second line.
 Affiliations should be identified with square brackets: e.g., [1,2].
-* Affiliations' list goes in the third line.
+* List of affiliations goes in the third line.
 Identify each affiliation using square brackets and separate them using commas.
 * Abstract text starts in the fourth line.
 * Please do not include any references in your abstract.
 * Limit: 2000 characters.